yaelhayem/TDSADH18/docs/GangsofNY.md

 Yet the sleeping beast is there and, if disturbed, it will one day rise from its slumber and slink into the streets, seeking fresh victims.
 Perhaps as early as this weekend.
 Maybe in Queens or Brooklyn.
 Auteur of one of the most mesmerizingly gruesome films in recent memory, Martin Scorsese is to be congratulated for reminding us all of our hideously violent roots.

 And such a change of pace for the director.

+   ---
+   <sup id="fn1">1.
+[Amsterdam Vallon (Leonardo DiCaprio) is a young Irish immigrant released from prison.
+He returns to the Five Points seeking revenge against his father's killer, William Cutting (Daniel Day-Lewis), a powerful anti-immigrant gang leader.
+He knows that revenge can only be attained by infiltrating Cutting's inner circle.
+Amsterdam's journey becomes a fight for personal survival and to find a place for the Irish people in 1860's New York.]<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>